 Having email marketing software is like having another set of hands to manage your email outreach.
 You can set up your emails on the front end and assign triggers for them to deploy based on certain actions your subscribers take on your website.
 There’s nothing like the peace of mind that comes with knowing your subscribers are receiving the content and nurture they need to move them closer to making the right purchase decisions.

 Transform a Failing Email Campaign into a Successful One

 We’ve gone through the factors that cause so many email campaigns to fall flat on their face.
 By tackling just a few of these at a time, you could see much improved results from your emails.
 Here’s how to get started with supercharging your campaigns:

 Step 1: Create Better Headlines

 Your email’s personality matters.
-The truth is that there’s no universal formula for creating amazing headlines.
-It’s dependant on the email.
-You are probably going to have to experiment and test new subject lines until you find the right fit.
+The truth is that there’s no universal formula for creating amazing headlines: it really depends on the email, brand, audience, and message.
+You are probably going to have to experiment and test new email subject lines until you find the right fit.

 Step 2: Simpler, More Efficient Emails